lmmendoza-dlsu/isdevop/checkpoints/checkpoint_one_Rubio.md

 # Checkpoint 01: Branches and Folder
 ## Purpose:
 The purpose of this folder is to keep all checkpoint activities in one place.
-Sukuna
+Sukuna vs Kenjaku